JamBrain/DairyBox/README.md

 * Update your Vagrant boxes (i.e. Scotch/Box) with `vagrant box update`.
 * Initialize a fresh VM with `vagrant up`.

+If however you forked Dairybox, you will have to do something like above (Merging Upstream).

 ## Tips
 You should **suspend** the VM before put it to sleep (or close the lid).
 If you forget, do a `vagrant suspend` then a `vagrant up` to resume the server.
 * `vagrant up` to initialize, start, or resume a server (after suspending or rebooting)